Inverse Faraday effect in massive Dirac electrons: Inverse Faraday effect

-Apparently, only terms which are odd with external frequency $\Omega$ contributes to the IFE.
-Expanding the lesser Green's function, the response function $ \chi^k_{ji}$ contains both Fermi surface and Fermi sea contributions\cite{supplementary}.
-The Fermi sea contribution contains only retarded or advanced Green's functions which is of higher order than the Fermi surface term under the condition $\Gamma/\mu \ll 1$.
-The dominance of Fermi surface contributions also justifies our assumption of the on-shell condition, where the self energy is confined within a small region near the Fermi surface.
-To obtain an analytical expression, the response function $ \chi^k_{ji}$ is expanded in the limit $\Omega \tau \ll1$.
-Thus, the leading physical contribution turns out to be linear in $\Omega$.
+\end{widetext} where the Fermi sea contribution contains only retarded or advanced Green's functions which are of higher order $(\mathcal{O} (\Gamma^1)]$ than the Fermi surface term under the condition $\Gamma/\mu \ll 1$.
+The dominance of the Fermi surface contributions also justifies our assumption that the self-energy is confined within a small region near the Fermi surface.
+In the zero-temperature limit, the spin magnetic density response function $[\chi^{k}_{ij}( \Omega)=\chi^{k,(1)}_{ij}( \Omega)]$ without VCs is